Norway in the Eurovision Song Contest 2001: At Eurovision

-In Norway, the show was broadcast on NRK1 with commentary by Jostein Pedersen as well as broadcast via radio on NRK P1.
+The contest was broadcast on NRK1 (with commentary by Jostein Pedersen) and on radio station NRK P1 (with commmentary by Stein Dag Jensen and Hege Tepstad).

 Voting

 Below is a breakdown of points awarded to Norway and awarded by Norway in the contest.
 The nation awarded its 12 points to in the contest.

 NRK appointed Roald Øyen as its spokesperson to announce the Norwegian votes during the show.